EVEE-Capstone/Car-MCU/README.md

 ## EVEE_POC_PCB2.sls
 This file is a good starting point for new projects (as of 1/20/22) To import: download/pull this file, open simplicity studio v5, go to file>import, browse to the directory where the sls is saved and hit open, the import wizard will now show the project under detected projects, finally hit next to proceed through import.
+Note: if you want to rename the project it is best to do it in the import menu before hitting finish.

 After import delete the src file within the project if one is auto generated.